dotnet/csharplang/proposals/extensions.md

 - If no extension indexer is found to be suitable for the element access in any enclosing scope, a compile-time error occurs.

+#### This access

+We modify the [this access rules](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#12813-this-access) as follows:

+A this_access has one of the following meanings:
+- [...]
+- /***When this is used in a primary_expression within an instance method or instance accessor of an extension with a class underlying type, it is classified as a value.
+The type of the value is the instance type of the extension within which the usage occurs, and the value is a reference to the object for which the method or accessor was invoked.**
+- /***When this is used in a primary_expression within an instance method or instance accessor of an extension with a struct underlying type, it is classified as a variable.
+The type of the variable is the instance type of the extension within which the usage occurs.
+  - If the method or accessor is not an iterator or async function, the `this` variable represents the extension for which the method or accessor was invoked.
+    - If the struct is a readonly struct, the `this` variable behaves exactly the same as an in parameter of the struct type
+    - Otherwise the this variable behaves exactly the same as a ref parameter of the struct type
+  - If the method or accessor is an iterator or async function, the `this` variable represents a copy of the extension/struct for which the method or accessor was invoked, and behaves exactly the same as a value parameter of the extension/struct type.**

+#### Base access

+We'll start by disallowing [base access](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#12814-base-access) within extension types.
+Casting seems an adequate solution to access hidden members: `((R)r2).M()`.
+In the future, maybe `base.` could refer to underlying value.

 ### Member lookup (reviewed in LDM 2024-02-24)

 TL;DR: Member lookup on an extension type includes members from its extended type and base types.